pacharanero/openmaxims-linux/README.md

 ###So Far:
 * setup vagrant base box ubuntu trusty server 32
-* ensured enough cpu resources and RAM allocated to the VM (I had problems with insufficient resources and RAM allocated, see also Swapfil comment)
+* ensured enough cpu resources and RAM allocated to the VM (I initially had problems with insufficient resources and RAM allocated, see also Swapfile comment)
 * `vagrant up`
 * `vagrant ssh`
 * added swapfile (I enabled a decent sized Swapfile, this is not part of a normal Vagrant Base box but helps out with large transient RAM requirements)